 Laguna Beach Police Department

 Laguna Beach, CA 92651

-Police Officers responded to about 1,400 alarm calls last year.
-Almost all of these were false alarms.
+Laguna Beach Police Officers respond to more than a thousand alarm calls each year.
+Almost all of these are false alarms.

 The alarm ordinance includes penalties for excessive false alarms as follows: